iter8-tools/iter8/mkdocs/docs/tutorials/knative/quick-start.md

     ```

 ## 3. Observe experiment
 Describe the results of the Iter8 experiment.
-Wait 20 seconds before trying the following command.
-If the output is not as expected, try again after a few more seconds.
+Wait ~1 min before trying the following command.
+If the output is not as expected, try again after a few seconds.
 ```shell
 iter8ctl describe
 ```